Neville Goddard's Final Lectures

 Raven: The Untold Story of the Rev. Jim Jones and His People

-The basis for the upcoming HBO miniseries and the "definitive account of the Jonestown massacre" (Rolling Stone).
-Tim Reiterman's Raven provides the seminal history of the Rev. Jim Jones, the Peoples Temple, and the murderous ordeal at Jonestown in 1978.
+The "definitive account of the Jonestown massacre" (Rolling Stone), Tim Reiterman's Raven provides the seminal history of the Rev. Jim Jones, the Peoples Temple, and the murderous ordeal at Jonestown in 1978.
 This PEN Award-winning work explores the ideals gone wrong, the intrigue, and the grim realities behind the Peoples Temple and its implosion in the jungle of South America.
 Reiterman's reportage clarifies enduring misperceptions of the character and motives of Jim Jones, the reasons why people followed him, and the important truth that many of those who perished at Jonestown were victims of mass murder rather than suicide.
 This widely sought work is restored to print after many years with a new preface by the author.

 Alcoholics Anonymous, Deluxe Edition

 A 75th anniversary keepsake volume of the most important and practical self-help book ever written, Alcoholics Anonymous.
 Here is a special deluxe edition of a book that has changed millions of lives and launched the modern recovery movement: Alcoholics Anonymous.
 This edition not only reproduces the original 1939 text of Alcoholics Anonymous, but as a special bonus features the complete 1941 Saturday Evening Post article "Alcoholics Anonymous" by journalist Jack Alexander, which, at the time, did as much as the book itself to introduce millions of seekers to AA's program.
 Alcoholics Anonymous has touched and transformed myriad lives, and finally appears in a volume that honors its posterity and impact.